 Director, Montana Library Network at the Montana State Library (1999–2006)

 Delegate, OCLC Members Council (2000–2006)

 Becoming an OCLC member

 Becoming an OCLC member requires action.
-Many institutions maintain membership by contributing holdings to WorldCat.
-This can be done as a single institution, member of a consortium, or through a state or national library.
-Libraries may also belong to a group that engages with OCLC on their behalf that would qualify them for OCLC membership.
+Many institutions maintain membership by contributing holdings to WorldCat as a single institution, as a member of a consortium, or through a state or national library.

 While there is no separate membership fee, OCLC members contractually agree to participate in cooperative services.
 Part of maintaining membership in the cooperative also includes completing at least one of these activities annually: